batmac/ZencPipe/README.md

 zig build -Drelease-safe # or -Drelease-fast
 ```

-Note that building without `release-safe` or `release-fast` will be very slow.
+Note that building without `release-safe` or `release-fast` will give a very slow binary.